bigeasy/cadence/README.md

 JavaScript that helps you create highly-parallel control flows.

 Cadence is a function builder.
-It simplifies the writing of asynchronous functions of that accept and  error/result callback using a domain specific language of sorts.
+It simplifies the writing of asynchronous functions of that accept and  error/result callback using a domain-specific language of sorts.

 ```javascript